Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Data

 \subsection{Overview of Features}

 In total, we construct 256 features that encompass firm-level characteristics, bond-specific attributes, and macroeconomic indicators.
 These features are selected based on their relevance to credit risk and recovery rate modeling, as supported by prior literature such as~\cite{jankowitsch2014determinants} and~\cite{gambetti2022meta}.
-For ease of presentation and interpretation, we organize these features into several broad categories as shown in Table~\ref{tab:feature_categories}.
+For ease of presentation and interpretation, we organize these features into several broad categories as shown in Table~\ref{tab:feature_categories} \footnote{The complete list of all 256 features is provided in the supplementary materials.}.

 The first group contains bond-specific variables.
 These include information that is intrinsic to the bond contract itself, such as the coupon rate, duration, and seniority level.
 We also include a series of event indicators capturing credit events like defaults, restructurings, delistings, and insolvencies.
 In total, this category comprises 29 variables.
 The data for this group are primarily obtained from Bloomberg and Refinitiv.